 Project zone: Central

 New North Road forms part of the frequent bus network, enables access to the western rail line and provides a walking, cycling and vehicle connection over the motorway interchange to the city centre and Learning Quarter.
 We have identified some key issues on this route that we want to work with you to fix.
-These issues include safety, poor bus reliability, lack of separated cycle lanes and quiet town centres.
-Over the coming years we're likely to see significant population growth along this route and demand for safe and efficient transport will increase, so addressing these issues now is important for the future of our city.
+These include safety, poor bus reliability, lack of separated cycle lanes, safety and thriving town centres.
+Over the coming years, we're likely to see significant population growth along this route and demand for safe and efficient transport will increase, so addressing these issues now is important for the future of our city.

 - Supporting thriving town centres.

 - 10 March 2021 - Feedback closed

 - 18 June to 2 July – Expression of Interest application open for the Community Collaboration Panels

 - Mid-July – Successful applicants confirmed and announced